Sales Coaching Advice: Helping Sales Reps Overcome the Need for Approval

 We also discussed:

-• The influence sales coaching has on the sales process
+- The influence coaching sales reps has on the sales process

 Here’s a transcript of our conversation.

-Sales Coaching Advise: Overcoming the Need for Approval
+Sales Coaching Advice: Overcoming the Need for Approval

 Rich: It’s really good to connect.
 I’ve been looking forward to this episode for a long time.
 Give everybody who’s listening who hasn’t heard of Kurlan & Associates, a little bit of background about the organization and in particular your work within Kurlan.